PhyreApps/PhyrePanel/docs/introduction/getting-started.md

 For support and assistance with PHYRE PANEL, please visit our [documentation](https://phyrepanel.com/docs) or reach out to our [support team](mailto:support@phyrepanel.com).

 ## License
 PHYRE PANEL is licensed under the [GNU General Public License (GPL) version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
-See the [LICENSE](LICENSE) file for details.
+You are free to use, modify, and distribute PHYRE PANEL under the terms of the GPL-3.0 license.